 Faith without action can remain abstract.

-Key Elements of a Catholic Plan of Life:
+Example Components of a Plan of Life:

 Daily Prayer